mickelsonmichael/BookNotes/ConcurrencyIn.Net/Chapter02.md

 However, with an asynchronous lambda expression, it can be executed on any thread that calls `Value` and the expression will run within the context.

 You are better of wrapping the expression in a `Task`, which will force the asynchronous execution on a thread-pool thread.

+## Meeting Notes (12/12/2019)

+Finding that in chapter 2 he shows C# examples, then mentions the issues and moves on to F# examples.
+So we've been glancing past the F# examples since we aren't well versed with the language and staring isn't helping.